-In the course of our work, except for the matters listed below nothing has come to our attention which suggest in all material respects the expenditure disbursed and income received during the year 1 September 2021 to 31 August 2022 has not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.
+In the course of our work, nothing has come to our attention which suggest in all material respects the expenditure disbursed and income received during the year 1 September 2022 to 31 August 2023 has not been applied to purposes intended by Parliament and the financial transactions do not conform to the authorities which govern them.

-As reported in the Accounting Officers Statement on Regularity, Propriety and Compliance, the monthly management reporting to the Board did not include cashflow reporting.
+As reported in the Accounting Officers Statement on Regularity, Propriety and Compliance, the management reporting to the Board did not include cashflow reporting for the whole period under review.
 As a consequence the Board was not provided with sufficient information to be able to scrutinise the cash position of the Trust.
-The Trust plans to update it's accounting systems and increase internal resource to enable the inclusion of cashflow reporting in future management information.
+Cashflow reporting has been implemented during the current period under review.